Apply for a scholarship

 You should carefully read the regulations of the scholarship you are applying for to check for your eligibility and what is required of you.

-Each scholarship’s application process is different.
-You'll find the application form on the page of the scholarship you are applying for.
+You'll find a link to the online application form on the page of the scholarship you are applying for.
 You must always source the application form directly from the Scholarships website.

 Make sure you complete and submit your online application forms to the Scholarships Office by the scholarship due date.
 Take a note of the time the application form closes as you will not be able to submit your application after that time.

 Most application forms require a one-page written statement.
 You should only include information relevant to the application.
 We recommend you read the application form first and then draft your statements in a separate document before adding them to the form.